AliaAbdulAziz/TikTokClassification/README.md

 These are the steps taken to create the model:
 1. <a href="https://github.com/AliaAbdulAziz/TikTokClassification/tree/main/EDA">Exploratory Data Analysis (EDA)</a>
-2. Hypothesis Testing
+2. <a href="https://github.com/AliaAbdulAziz/TikTokClassification/tree/main/Hypothesis%20Testing">Hypothesis Testing</a>
 3. Regression Modelling
-4. Classifying videos using machine learning
+4. Machine Learning Classification